NFL Rush Zone: Main

 Ishmael "Ish" Taylor – A natural-born leader of African-American descent.
 He is hip, funny, smart, insightful, caring and brave.
 He loves video games and football and has a winning personality that endears him to his community.
 Ish was the very first Guardian, and lived in San Diego, California in the first season.
 In the second season, Season of the Guardians, Ish is now 11 years old, and living with his family in their new home of Canton, Ohio, and is captain of his local football team.
-With more training and experience than before, he is able to manifest a power armor with various abilities that consists of a football uniform and helmet via his new NFL-R watch with an inserted shield coin by shouting "Enter the Rush Zone!" and turning the dial.
+With more training and experience than before, he is able to manifest a power armor with various abilities that consists of a football uniform and helmet via his new NFL-R watch with an inserted shield coin by shouting "Enter the Rush Zone!" and turning the dial his Guardian codename is QB1.
 He is soon joined by a new team of Guardians with similar power armors, including his old friend Ash, and works together with them to protect the 32 Megacores from the evil Wild Card's clutches.
 In the second season finale, he sacrificed his Guardian powers to defeat Wild Card.
 His powers later returned and upgraded in the third season, Guardians Unleashed.
 His favorite team is the San Diego Chargers.
 He is voiced by Joshua Jackson in the first season, and Malachi Cohen in the second and third seasons.

 Ashley "Ash" Reynolds – A tomboyish Caucasian redhead with freckles and green eyes, she is a good student and athlete.
 During the first season, she was under Sudden Death's spell, and only befriended Ish initially under his orders, but soon genuinely came to like him, and overcame Sudden Death's power to help Ish defeat him.
 In the second season, Ash is 11 years old, has reformed and is looking to redeem herself.
 She lost her mother a few years ago, and is now being raised by Charles Reynolds, her loving, and sometimes overprotective father.
-She is the brains of the group – complex plays or stats are easy for her.
+She is the brains of the group – complex plays or stats are easy for her, Her Guardian codename is PK2.
 Her favorite team is the New England Patriots.
 She is voiced by Marisa Kreiss (daughter of head writer Nick Kreiss) in the first season, and by Sonic Boom Star Nika Futterman in the second and third seasons.